metagenomics/submg/README.md

 </picture>

 subMG aids in the submission of metagenomic study data to the European Nucleotide Archive (ENA).
 The tool can be used to submit various combinations of samples, reads, (co-)assemblies, bins and MAGs.
 After you enter your (meta)data in a configuration form, subMG derives additional information where required, creates samplesheets and manifests and finally uploads everything to your ENA account.
-You can use a combination of manual and subMG steps to submit your data (e.g. submitting samples and reads through the ENA web interface, then using the tool to submit the assembly and bins).
+You can use a combination of manual and subMG steps to submit your data (e.g. submitting samples and reads through the ENA web interface, then using subMG to submit the assembly and bins).
+A test mode is available for doing trial submissions to the ENA development server.